korat08/Sale_Campaign_Management_System/README.md

 📊 Sales Campaign Management System
 A backend application built with Spring Boot and MySQL for managing product discount campaigns in an e-commerce system.
 This project allows admin users to create, update, and manage time-bound promotional campaigns, track price history, apply discounts to product listings, and provide filtered views of active campaign products.
 It supports secure login with JWT authentication and pagination support for efficient product handling.

 🚀 Features
 ✅ Authentication & Authorization
 JWT-based Authentication

 Role-based Access: Admin and User roles

 Protected API endpoints using Spring Security

 🗂️ Product Management
 CRUD operations on Products

 Pagination and sorting of product listings

 Product view with and without active campaign pricing

 📉 Campaign Management System

-Admins can create, update, and delete promotional Campaigns
+Admins can create, update, and delete promotional Campaigns.
 Each Campaign includes:

 Campaign name